fabiomattei/live-edit/README.md

 </body>
 ```

-If we use the new tag to wrap some text it is going to be a normal contant in a HTML page
+If we use the new tag to wrap some text it is going to be a normal content in a HTML page

 ![Image representing normal html tag](https://github.com/fabiomattei/live-edit/blob/main/blob/readme/fieldclosed.png?raw=true)

-If we click on that content a form is going to appear that will allow us to edit that contet.
+If we click on that content a form is going to appear that will allow us to edit that content.

 ![Image representing html form](https://github.com/fabiomattei/live-edit/blob/main/blob/readme/fieldopen.png?raw=true)